shayebuhui/deep-generative-model-project/README.md

 Second, train for the Mixture of Gaussian experiment:

-`python gaussian/train.py --epochs 100000 --en_dim 1 --save_dir results`
+`python gaussian/train.py --epochs 100000 --en_dim 1 --save_dir results --loss wgan`

 To run the code for the MNIST experiment: